nontech/sportpal/README.md

 - User Profiles: Users can create and edit their profile information.
 - Sports Activities: Users can create sports activities and invite other users to join them.
 - Search: Users can search for sports activities based on different criteria such as sport type, location, and date.
-- Messaging: Users can send and receive messages to communicate with each other.
+- Messaging [in progress] : Users can send and receive messages to communicate with each other.

 # Technologies Used
 The following technologies were used to build this project: